andrusieczko/locust/docs/writing-a-locustfile.rst

 ---------------------------------------------------------------

-A TaskSet instance will have the attribute :py:attr:`locust <locust.core.TaskSet.locust>` point to it's Locust instance, and the attribute :py:attr:`parent <locust.core.TaskSet.parent>` point to it's parent TaskSet (it will point to the Locust instance, in the base TaskSet).
+A TaskSet instance will have the attribute :py:attr:`locust <locust.core.TaskSet.locust>` point to its Locust instance, and the attribute :py:attr:`parent <locust.core.TaskSet.parent>` point to its parent TaskSet (it will point to the Locust instance, in the base TaskSet).